jrdennisoss/dosboxrm/RMDOS_API.md

 If it's not a getter for the decoded picture dimensions, then it's probably a getter for current display size. (which would need to default to decoded picture dimensions)

+#### Subfunction 040Dh - Get VGA Alpha Palette Index
+This gets the VGA palette index to use for the alpha/transparent color for when the MPEG surface z-order is behind the VGA feed.

 ### Command/Function 0Bh - Register User Callback Function